Some links in this post may be affiliate links

 Bougainvillea glabra is best propagated at the beginning of the growing season from stem-tip cuttings.

-Paper Flower problems include yellow leaves, lack of blooms, leaf drop, wilting leaves, pests and diseases.
+Bougainvillea common problems are lack of blooms, yellow leaves, leaf drop, wilting leaves, pests and diseases.
 Keep reading for more on these problems and how to fix them.

 Some of the causes of yellow leaves on Bougainvillea are too little light, inconsistent watering, soggy soil, nutrient deficiency, and temperature stress.